The intersting history of tourism in the Upper Val Pusteria is illustrated in the Wassermann House in Villabassa

 More information

-The Museum of Tourism stays open from July to October, closed in winter.
+The Upper Val Pusteria Museum of Tourism at the Wassermann House stays open every year from early July to the end of September, Monday and Tuesday rest days.
+It remains closed in winter.